codenvibes/CS/01 CORE CONCEPTS/NETWORKING FUNDAMENTALS/THM - EXTENDING YOUR NETWORK.md

 Firewalls perform packet inspection to determine the answers to these questions.

 Firewalls come in all shapes and sizes.
-From dedicated pieces of hardware (often found in large networks like businesses) that can handle a magnitude of data to residential routers (like at your home!) or software such as [Snort](https://www.snort.org/), firewalls can be categorised into 2 to 5 categories.
+From dedicated pieces of hardware (often found in large networks like businesses) that can handle a magnitude of data to residential routers (like at your home!) or software such as [Snort](https://www.snort.org/), firewalls can be categorized into 2 to 5 categories.

 We'll cover the two primary categories of firewalls in the table below: